 Most of the patients did, however, report improvements in their initial symptoms of fever, cough and loss of sense of smell.
 Reassuringly, the majority of patients had no evidence of lung scarring or reductions in lung function.

-The research is due to continue at Southmead Hospital, with researchers collaborating with the University of Bristol to look at the participant blood tests, rehabilitation therapies and psychological support.
+The research is due to continue here at Southmead, with our hard-working researchers collaborating with the University of Bristol to look at the participant blood tests, rehabilitation therapies and psychological support.

 “This research firmly puts Bristol at the heart of advancing the knowledge of coronavirus and how it shapes the medical landscape going forward.